Congratulations! If you’re reading this article then you’ve decided to start an LLC in Ohio.

-A trade name is the name that you’ll use for all of your LLC’s advertisements, signs and anything else you want to present to the world.
+A trade name is the name that you’ll use for all of your LLC’s advertisements, signs, and anything else you want to present to the world.
 Again, you’ll need to register your LLC’s trade name with the Ohio Secretary of State.
-Here’s the Trade Name or Fictitious Name form that you’ll need to file along with a $39 state filing fee.
+Complete the Trade Name or Fictitious Name form that you’ll need to file and send it along with a $39 state filing fee.

 The next step you’ll need to complete on your LLC formation journey is to appoint an Ohio registered agent or statutory agent.

-It is possible to become the registered agent or statutory agent for your company yourself.
+It is possible to act as the registered agent or statutory agent for your company yourself.
 However, that’s a decision you should weigh very carefully before committing to it.

 First of all, if you choose to become your LLC’s registered agent or statutory agent, you’ll have to register with the Ohio Secretary of State which will put your name, address, and other personal details on the public record.

-There are a lot of risks and costs you may incur by not using a registered agent service.
-Your information could be used to steal your identity, you could miss important official mail or legal documents like Service of Process and then not be able to defend yourself from lawsuits, and you could even lose your business.
+You may a lot of risks and costs by not using a registered agent service.
+Your information could be used to steal your identity, you could miss important official mail or legal documents like service of process and then not be able to defend yourself from lawsuits, and you could even lose your business.
 For these reasons, I always suggest that new LLCs use a registered agent service.

 If you’d like to use a professional service to make your life easier and keep your personal information secure, read my guide on the best Ohio registered agent service.